-Having a content calendar allows you take stock of what you’re writing.
-I love that I can look at my calendar for just a second and see how many post on marriage I have, or how many posts on organization I have.
+- Having a content calendar allows you take stock of what you’re writing.
+I love that I can look at my calendar for just a second and see how many posts on blogging I have, or how many posts on productivity I have.
 I can quickly decipher my sponsored to non-sponsored post ratio.

-Basically, it allows you to save yourself a heck of a lot of stress and brain-blog when you’re blogging.
+Basically, it allows you to save yourself a heck of a lot of stress and writer’s block when you’re blogging.